An Insiders’ Guide to Executive Recruitment: Finding and convincing talent to join your nonprofit

 Go get em’

 Pat Libby is a executive search consultant to nonprofits and philanthropies.
-She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.

 Get in touch if you have any questions about hiring a new executive, or managing nonprofits!